 When women have HPD, they typify the traditional “drama queens.”
 Characterized as self-centered, self-indulgent, and devoid of emotional depth, it is ironic how they tend to be very dramatic in expressing themselves.
 They are dependent on others, and their relationships with other people tend to be immature.
 It is not advisable for them to form romantic partnerships with others, for they tend to attract people displaying similar disorders or worse.

 HPD in Men

-As opposed to women with HPD, men with HPD are not dependent on anyone, but expects that everyone would be dependent on them.
+As opposed to women with HPD, men with HPD are not dependent on anyone but expect that everyone would be dependent on them.
 They tend to display antisocial inclinations and are liable to exaggerate physical illnesses as a means of manipulating others.
-Ironically, they see themselves as emotionally mature when in truth they are its exact opposite.
+Ironically, they see themselves as emotionally mature when in truth they are the exact opposite.
 Always caught up in their perceived emotions, they do this to make themselves believe what they want to believe—a necessity for them, so they will not feel alienated in their relationships.